 2. Cooking at home

-4. Get active…and stay active
+3. Get active…and stay active

-5. Helping others
+4. Helping others

-7. Spending time in nature
+5. Spending time in nature

 Many people have tried meditation for the first-time during lockdown and discovered the stress-busting power of sitting still, closing your eyes, and concentrating on your breathing.

 If you’ve mastered a daily ten-minute session, try extending the length of your practice.
 Research has shown that over time, meditation can help you focus better, reduce anxiety, and help manage the symptoms of depression.
 We've put together some top tips on how to relax and recover.